Table of Contents

 4) Known World and/or Society events: Inter-Kingdom events that are under the purview of the Society officers or other Inter-Kingdom bodies.
 These are published on the Kingdom calendar.

-5) Event Stewards: ad hoc deputies of the Seneschal and must be paid members of the Society, over the age of 18.
+5) Event Stewards: ad hoc deputies of the Seneschal and must be paid members of the Society, and 18 years or older.